crinner/nft/README.md

 # ClausR Map Design - Non-Fungible Tokens
 This page contains the folders for NFT icons.

-If you purchased an NFT, please email _claus dot rinner at gmail dot com_ to receive the original, high-resolution artwork.
+If you purchased an NFT, please email the Juunle transaction ID to _claus dot rinner at gmail dot com_ to receive the original, high-resolution artwork.